 Van Halen kicks Vancouver’s ass before new singer Sammy Hagar channels Hugh Hefner backstage

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, OCT.
+ORIGINALLY PUBLISHED ON OCT.
 31, 1986 By Steve Newton Things started off pretty bad at Van Halen's B.C.
 Place concert last Thursday (October 23).
 But they got progressively better as the night wore on.
 And by the end of the show there were no complaints at all.
-The reason for the poor start was the … Continue reading Van Halen kicks Vancouver’s ass before new singer Sammy Hagar channels Hugh Hefner backstage
+The reason for the poor start was the reincarnation of Vancouver's … Continue reading Van Halen kicks Vancouver’s ass before new singer Sammy Hagar channels Hugh Hefner backstage

 Van Halen “rock concert” flyer from early Pasadena High School gig unveiled by author Greg Renoff